Keeping your international business records in order

 If your administration is in order, you can keep track of how your business is doing financially.
 When you do business abroad, the Netherlands Tax Administration requires that you collect more information than you do for Dutch sales and purchases.
 For example, you have to put additional information on your invoice and retain extra proof for your VAT return.

 When you do business internationally, your administration has to meet legal requirements.
 You use different VAT rates and put your foreign customer's VAT ID on your invoice.
 You also keep proof of the export of your goods from the Netherlands.
 There are different rules for doing business inside or outside the EU.
-From April 1 2024, new rules apply if you use the zero VAT rate.
-In particular, regarding proof of the export of your products from the Netherlands.

-Administration inside the EU
+Your business administration inside the EU

 If you sell products and services to EU customers, you list your foreign customer's VAT ID on your invoice.
 You retain proof of the transaction for your VAT return.
 And if the sales exceed a threshold amount, you file an Intrastat report with Statistics Netherlands (CBS).